anyputer/Tutorials/How to Connect To TestConnect24.md

 `Error Code: 252102`

 That's it!
-You're now officially connected to TestConnect24!
+You're now officially connected to DSiConnect24 / TestConnect24 for DSi!

-Thanks for join our service!
+Thanks for joining our service!